gnames/gnparser/README.md

 Compiled programs in Go are self-sufficient and small (``gnparser`` is only a few megabytes).
 As a result the binary file of ``gnparser`` is all you need to make it work.
-You can install it either by downloading the [latest version of the binary][releases] for your operating system, and placing it in you ``PATH``.
+You can install it by downloading the [latest version of the binary][releases] for your operating system, and placing it in your ``PATH``.

 ### Linux or OS X